qzq92/data_gov_and_singstat_dataset_info_scraper/README.md

 # New update
-- Inclusion of SmartLocal for Singapore events
+- Inclusion of SmartLocal website for Singapore events
+- Inclusion of timeanddate.com website for various countries/region holidays.

 ## Installation of libraries (Python)
 You may install using package manager such as Python pip or environment management system such as Conda to install all the libraries listed in *requirements.txt*